mparno/fenics-web/source/installation/installation.rst

 * Install `FEniCS <http://www.fenicsproject.org/pub/software/fenics/fenics-snapshot-osx10.6.dmg>`_

 The installer should be mounted automatically after the download completes.
-Otherwise, doubleclick on the ``.dmg`` file to fire up the installer.
+Otherwise, double-click on the ``.dmg`` file to fire up the installer.
 Then simply drag the FEniCS icon into the Applications folder to complete the installation.